Published 17:14 IST, August 23rd 2022

 Blue Origin along with members from NASA conducted a simulated dust reduction test at the Kennedy Space Center to find ways to mitigate dust on the Moon.

-“Living and working on Moon will require a clear understanding of operating in unique lunar environment,” Blue Origin said in a statement.
+“Living and working on the Moon will require a clear understanding of operating in the unique lunar environment,” Blue Origin said in a statement.
 “Lunar dust, or regolith, is “sticky” and clings to materials, so dust removal is an important focus of research.”

-Preparations for next Moon landing
+Preparations for the next Moon landing

 Image: Twitter/@Blue Origin

-17:14 IST, August 23rd 2022
+Updated 17:14 IST, August 23rd 2022